anderson-aristotle/finite-state-machine-challenge/README.md

 Implement `SubwayGate`, a constructor function that represents a [Finite-State Machine](https://en.wikipedia.org/wiki/Finite-state_machine).
 Each instance should have its own state that starts as `closed`.
 Each instance of `SubwayGate` should have access to four methods: `tapCard`, `insertTicket`, `exit`, and `walkThrough`.

 The gate's state should transition to `open` under three circumstances:
-  -  a charlieCard with monthlyValue of true is tapped on the gate
+  -  a `charlieCard` with a `monthlyValue` of `true` is tapped on the gate
-  -  a charlieTicket with a high enough value ($2.25) is inserted into the gate
+  -  a `charlieTicket` with a high enough `value` ($2.25) is inserted into the gate
-  -  a person is exiting the station
+  -  a person is `exit`ing the station

 The gate's state should only transition to `closed` when the `walkThrough` method is invoked.

-While the gate is open, tapping a card or inserting a ticket should not transition the state to `closed`, also no further value should be deducted from the ticket.
+While the gate is open, tapping a card or inserting a ticket should not transition the state to `closed`, also no further `value` should be deducted from the ticket.

+The tests will handle the creation of the `charlieCard` and `charlieTicket`, you should use them as parameters to your methods.
+They will be objects and their key's are mentioned above.

 ## Tasks